oacar/acaromer.com/content/authors/omeracar/_index.md

 - Visitors
 ---

-I am PhD student in Computational Biology in CMU-Pitt Joint PhD program.
-I consider myself as a data scientist working on biological data.
-My research interests include network biology, molecular evolution, and understanding evolution of species from a systems and network biology perspective.
+I am a dedicated Computational Biologist with over 5 years of experience in the field, specializing in next-generation sequencing data, molecular and systems biology, and machine learning.
+My passion lies in extracting valuable insights from complex biological data, and I have a proven track record in designing and executing research projects from start to finish.